Philadelphia Union: Philadelphia Union Academy (Union III)

+UPSL

+In late 2022 it was announced that the Union would enter a team in the United Premier Soccer League for the Fall 2022 season with home games played at YSC Sports in Wayne, PA.
+Philadelphia Union UDS (Union Development Squad) competed in the Northeast Division of the American Conference, finishing the regular season with a record of 9–0–3 and qualifying for the postseason.
+UDS fell in the American Conference final to New Jersey Alliance FC in a penalty kick shootout.

+In February 2023, the Union Development Squad joined the National Premier Soccer League for the 2023 season.
+The team was placed in the Keystone East Conference.

 YSC Academy

-Between 70 and 80 of the Philadelphia Union Academy's players attend private school YSC Academy which was founded by Philadelphia Union investor Richie Graham in September 2013 as an innovative, first-of its-kind, soccer-specific school for elite soccer players from grades 6 through 12.
-The school has campuses in Wayne, Pennsylvania and at the Union's training complex in Chester, Pennsylvania and is designed for student-athletes who aspire to play professional-level soccer.
+Between 70 and 80 of the Philadelphia Union Academy's players attend private school YSC Academy, which was founded by Philadelphia Union investor Richie Graham in September 2013.
+It was the first soccer-specific school for elite soccer players from grades 7 through 12 to be opened by an MLS team.
+The school is located at the Union's training complex in Chester, Pennsylvania and is designed for student-athletes who aspire to play professional-level soccer.
 YSC Academy's first graduating class was in 2015.
 A substantial portion of the school's graduates have gone on to play professionally for the Philadelphia Union and other teams, with the balance going to college.